heyfoz/python-asl-detection/README.md

 You can download the dataset and move the images in the respective subdirectories under 'Training' and 'Test' (for validation).

 ### Preprocessing
-To preprocess images using MediaPipe, run the following command:
+To preprocess images using MediaPipe, run the following command in the preprocessing directory:

 ```bash
 python mediapipe_preprocess.py
 ```

 ### Training
-To train the ASL alphabet model, run the following command:
+To train the ASL alphabet model, run the following command in the project directory:
 ```bash
 nohup python train_asl.py &
 ```